 In 1995, Seattle Central began directing the operations of the Seattle Vocational Institute, which provides short–term job training programs.
 The SVI facility, located at 2120 South Jackson, was completely renovated between 1995–96 and re-opened that fall.
 It enrolls about 500 students each quarter.

-The college operates two satellite branches, the Wood Construction Center and the Seattle Maritime Academy.
-The Wood Construction Program facility, located at 23rd Avenue and South Lane, offers instruction in carpentry, marine carpentry (boat building and repair) and cabinetmaking and millworking.
-The Seattle Maritime Academy, located on the Lake Washington Ship Canal next to the Ballard Bridge, is located in an architecturally award winning facility.
-Its program offerings are marine deck and marine engineering technology.
+The college operates two satellite branches, the Wood Technology Center and the Seattle Maritime Academy.
+The Wood Technology Program facility, located at 23rd Avenue and South Lane, offers instruction in carpentry, marine carpentry (boat building and repair) and cabinetmaking and millworking.
+The Seattle Maritime Academy, located on the Lake Washington Ship Canal next to the Ballard Bridge.
+A state–of–the–art facility will be built in 2014 on the waterfront location.
+Students receive hands on training on the three ships owned by the Academy and also do internships at sea.